Skip navigation

 With third-party requests making up such a large portion of requests on the web, it is reassuring to see that the vast majority of these requests are being served from green hosting providers.

 Figure 20.16.
-Percents of green third party requests
+Percents of green third party requests.

 The chart above shows the percentage of third-party requests served from green hosting providers.
 It’s interesting to note that the trend here is opposite to green website hosting.
 One might expect this to be the case, however, since the top five most requested third parties are all Google entities (fonts, analytics, accounts, tag manager, and ads).
 URLs associated with these entities are almost entirely listed as served from green hosting.